CiderAndWhisky/timelapse/README.md

 ```
 ## Important notes
 * Make sure you have at least `fps * duration` individual images.
-So, for a 20 second timelapse with 30 frames per
+So, for a 20-second timelapse with 30 frames per
  second, you need at least 600 images.
 * If you have more or less than the required number of images, `timelapse` will create intermediate images by
  blending images.
 This reduces flickering if source and target frame rate do not match, but it can **not** create
   content you did not photograph!
 * For testing your timelapse, reduce resolution and fps to get a quick preview of the video.
 If you think you have it
  right, set the desired resolution and frame rate.
-And wait... processing 5000 high resolution images is not a
+Then: Grab a coffee... processing 5000 high resolution images is
- real-time experience...
+  not a real-time experience...

  ## Adding more features
  ### Zooming